ffrapi/Kew_Summer2022/Phylogenetic_Analysis/readme.md

 	2) Do a fast realignment in AliView to ensure that the alignment looks sensible.
 Two outcomes could occur during this step:
 		i.
 The extracted sequence of interest might not align properly
-			Solution: Reverse complement the extracted sequence of interest and realign again. ii.
+			Solution: Reverse complement the extracted sequence of interest and realign again.
+			If this does not work, then remove the sequence that is not aligning properly with the rest of the assembly ii.
 The extracted sequence of interest aligns properly

 	3) When the realignment looks sensible, save as .fa and transfer from local computer to cluster
 	4) Continue with next steps
 ````